Frontline Sales Recruitment

 Recruiting is a lot like sales.
 You’re promoting the job and business to prospective employees and sometimes selling the candidate to the company.
 This work requires you to be able to highlight the best qualities of a position and justify why it is such a wonderful prospect.
 Good sales techniques enable you to motivate talented individuals to join your team and keep everyone excited about the process.

 Becoming an excellent recruiter requires skill in relationship management.
-It’s about staying in contact with applicants, following recruiting managers and keeping a professional, friendly relationship with all those engaged.
+It’s about staying in contact with applicants, keeping hiring managers updated, and keeping a professional, friendly relationship with all those engaged.
 Good relationship management guarantees everyone feels valued, maintains open communication, and helps to create trust.
 Developing these relationships will enable you to streamline the recruiting process and develop a network that will help you down the road.

 Emotional intelligence is the ability to be able to recognise others’ emotions while still understanding and controlling your own.
 This ability enables you, as a recruiter, to interact with applicants, answer questions, and gently handle sensitive circumstances.
 Showing sympathy and compassion will help to provide a good experience for all those involved.
 Emotional intelligence also enables you to make thoughtful decisions in trying circumstances and remain cool under pressure.